KokoDoko/ComfyGPT/README.md

-# AI Prompt Generator
+# ComfyUI Prompt Generator

-This node for ComfyUI creates image generation prompts.
+This node for ComfyUI creates *image generation prompts*.
 You can instruct it to come up with its own ideas, and to generate effective keywords for your image model.
+Every workflow run gets its own prompt, so you can quickly iterate on prompt variations.

 Example: